You want smart political talk without the meltdowns?

 We are going to harness the energy of the American people to secure wins in the House and the Senate.

-Um but I think there's two things I would add to this.
+But I think there's two things I would add to this.

-You you've you've got to we've got to trust and verify.
+We've got to trust and verify.

-I'm a regular I'm an old Reagan guy.
+I'm an old Reagan guy.

-That we need voter ID, we need signature verification, chain of custody controls, always updated voter rolls.
+It seems to me the election integrity issues are pretty simple, that we need voter ID, we need signature verification, chain of custody controls, always updated voter rolls.

-And most states have laws where partisan observers, meaning people from every party get to watch the vote count up close and personal from start to finish.
+And most states have laws where partisan observers, meaning people from every party, get to watch the vote count up close and personal from start to finish.

 That did not happen in 2020.